eloomi/rest-api/users/employee_id/patch.md

 ```

 ## Error Responses
-This failure response occurs when providing a non-existing `:pk` for the request
+This failure response occurs when providing a non-existing `:employee_id` for the request

 **Code**: `204 No Content`